 In 1905, a post office was built at 60 Wall Street.

 On September 16, 1920, a powerful bomb exploded close to the corner of Wall and Broad Street, killing 38 and seriously injuring 143 people.
-The perpetrators were never identified, but the explosion helped fuel the Red Scare.
+The perpetrators were never identified, and the explosion helped fuel the Red Scare.

-In 1921, a bomb threat led to detectives sealing off the Wall Street area to prevent a repetition of the Wall Street bomb explosion.
+In 1921, a bomb threat led to detectives sealing off the Wall Street area to "prevent a repetition of the Wall Street bomb explosion".

 September 1929 was the peak of the stock market.